Attuvassery: Economy

 The economy is mainly dependent upon agriculture but now most of the paddy fields are abandoned by farmers due to the shortage of workers as the new generation is not engaging in the agriculture field because of the low return.
 Educated youths are seeking government jobs or overseas jobs which are more profitable.

 Environmental problems

 A large quantity of the land area has been converted from vegetable farming to rubber estates so inhabitants of this area is gradually becoming dependent on other states for food items.
 The village does contain some brick factories and two (One is at Pakistan Mukku and other one is at kaleekkalazhikathu mukku) cashew-processing factory, however.
 Sand mining from Kallada river was one source of income but this is totally controlled by authorities due to environmental problems.
 Now the un-authorised mining is also doing in large scale by the support of corrupted panchayath, police, RT officials.

-Attuvassery is a village in kottarakkara taluk, Vettikkavala block, near Tekkumcheri and Mavadi, Attuvassery is a beautiful village has number of good sceneries like "kattakkuzhi,kalathattu etc.."
+Attuvassery is a village in kottarakkara taluk, Vettikkavala block, near Tekkumcheri and Mavadi, Attuvassery is a beautiful village that has number of good sceneries like "kattakkuzhi,kalathattu etc.."